danielenger/Principled-Baker/README.md

 - no bake from Ambient Occlusion Shader in 2.79

-- bake Ambient Occlusion only from one node per material (highest node in tree)

-- new Ambient Occlusion texture is not connected in newly generated material

 - Auto UV unwrap not available in Blender 2.79 for multiple objects (bake mode: Combined)

 - with Material Name to define the Material ID Colors: Duplicate colors are possible!

-- Baking "in" Eevee did crash Blender 2.80 beta sometimes!
-I had no crashes with the recent builds while testing.
+- Baking "in" Eevee might crash Blender 2.80!

 - known issues:
   * results for Subsurface Radius is not useful